NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 **Behrouz Mirza**
 Department of Physics, Isfahan University of Technology, Isfahan, Iran

-For the complete author information and affiliations, please refer to the published article.
+For the complete author and affiliation information, please refer to the published article.

 ---

 # License

 The code in this repository is distributed under the **MIT License**.

-See the [`LICENSE`](LICENSE) file for the full license text.
+See the [`LICENSE`](LICENSE) file for the complete license text.

-The published article is separately subject to the license specified by the publisher.
-Please refer to the [Nature article](https://www.nature.com/articles/s41598-025-22950-y) for the applicable publication and reuse terms.
+The published research article has its own publication license and reuse conditions.
+Please refer to the [published article](https://www.nature.com/articles/s41598-025-22950-y) for those terms.

 ---